Sean Hargan

-Sean Hargan (born 1974) is a former professional footballer known for his long association with Derry City.
-A key member of the Derry City's 1996-97 league-winning side, Hargan played a pivotal role in the club's success over the years.
+Sean Hargan (born 6 November 1974) is a Northern Irish former professional footballer who played as a left-back.
+Known for his long association with Derry City, Hargan was a key member of the Derry City's 1996–97 league-winning side, and played a pivotal role in the club's wider success over the years, winning the FAI Cup in 2002 and 2006, and five League of Ireland Cups in 1999, 2005, 2006, 2007, 2008.
 His commitment and leadership on the pitch earned him a testimonial year in 2005, recognising his outstanding service to the club.
-Hargan had a brief spell at Crusaders before retiring at the end of the 2009 season.
+He had a brief spell at Crusaders before retiring at the end of the 2009 season.

 Hargan is renowned for scoring the winning goal against two-time UEFA Cup winners IFK Gothenburg in the 2006 UEFA Cup, securing a famous 1-0 underdog win for Derry City in Sweden.
-This goal helped spark a memorable European campaign for the Candystripes, and was instrumental in securing an eventual group stage play-off tie against French giants Paris Saint-Germain.
+This goal helped spark a memorable European campaign for the Candystripes, which culminated in an eventual group stage play-off tie against French giants Paris Saint-Germain.

-To this day, it remains the clubs most famous goal, and iconic moments in European competition.
+To this day, it remains one of the clubs most notable goals.